Duval County · Florida Property Tax

 What the DeSantis $250K exemption would do here.

 Under the proposed exemption, the non-school portion of a $350,000 Duval County bill would fall by about $2,304 a year, leaving $3,214.
 School taxes of about 6.34 mills stay in place, which is why the bill does not reach zero.
-The plan is a proposed constitutional amendment.
-It needs 60% of the Legislature to reach the November 2026 ballot and then 60% of voters to pass, and new Florida residents would wait until their fifth year of residency to claim it.
-Price your home on today's real bill and treat the savings as upside if it arrives.
+The amendment (CS/HJR 1F) passed the Legislature on June 2, 2026 and goes to voters in November 2026, where it needs 60% to pass.
+The exemption phases in at $150,000 for 2027 and $250,000 for 2028, and new residents who establish Florida residency after December 31, 2026 wait five years for the full amount.
+See both phases for any price in the Florida amendment calculator, and price your home on today's real bill, treating the savings as upside.

 What else lands on a Duval County bill.